jonshiach/graphics-notes/_sources/_pages/01_Basic_shapes.md

 Here we have created our main function `main()` inside which we have set up the WebGL canvas.
 Some functions used here are defined below

-`gl.viewport(0, 0, canvas.width, canvas.height);`

-Defines the rectangular area of the canvas where rendering will take place that maps to the normalized device co-ordinates (-1 to 1 in the $x$, $y$ and $z$ axes).
+- `gl.viewport(0, 0, canvas.width, canvas.height);`: Defines the rectangular area of the canvas where rendering will take place that maps to the normalized device co-ordinates (-1 to 1 in the $x$, $y$ and $z$ axes).
 Here our viewport fills the `<canvas>` element.

-`gl.clearColor(0.2, 0.2, 0.2, 1.0);`

-Defines the background colour.
+- `gl.clearColor(0.2, 0.2, 0.2, 1.0);`: Defines the background colour.
 Colours are defined using RGBA values (Red, Green, Blue and Alpha) so here our background is dark grey.

-`gl.clear(gl.COLOR_BUFFER_BIT);`

-: Clears the specified buffer, in this case it's the colour buffer.
+- `gl.clear(gl.COLOR_BUFFER_BIT);`: Clears the specified buffer, in this case it's the colour buffer.

-Refresh the browser window and you should still see that the horrible lurid green background.
+Refresh the browser window, and you should still see that the horrible lurid green background.
 But hang on, haven't we defined our background colour to be dark grey?
 The reason for this is that we haven't embedded the JavaScript file into our HTML file.

 ::::{admonition} Task
 :class: tip